 I have been thinking a lot about childhood recently.
-COVID-19 has changed the lives of every child, and everywhere children are finding ways to be children in a world that looks very different.
+Children are finding ways to be children in a world that is evolving all the time.
 At the same time, the struggles that many children face remain the same throughout history: oppression, prejudice, violence, poverty, injustice.
-Where is the scope to be children in these spaces?
-The protests following the murder of George Floyd bring this into stark relief.
-Children are marching.

 Let’s begin with a definition of childhood from UNICEF: